Public Garden Leadership Fellows Program

-The Masters of Professional Studies, Agriculture - Public Garden Leadership Fellows Program (MPS/PGL) offers a degree by the top ranked Horticulture program in the U.S. in conjunction with Cornell Botanic Gardens, part of an internationally recognized University.
+The Cornell University Masters of Professional Studies in Public Garden Leadership (PGL) offers a degree by the top ranked Horticulture program in the U.S. in conjunction with Cornell Botanic Gardens and Botanic Gardens Conservation International.
 The degree emphasizes leadership, strategic decision making, and business management, preparing students for leadership roles in the public garden field.

 COURSEWORK: Each student enrolls in the PGL program for 12 months.
 During the Fall and Spring semesters students have to complete 24 course credits.
-Leadership, management, and finance classes are required.
+Leadership, management, and public garden management classes are required.

 ACTION PROJECT: Each student must complete an action project that addresses an issue related to the public garden field.

 PRACTICAL EXPERIENCE: Students are expected to work and study with Cornell Botanic Gardens’ staff on projects related to each students’ interest area and of importance to Cornell Botanic Gardens.